How much is a Tesla? All Tesla models & prices in 2020

 Conclusion: Are Tesla cars worth the price?

-While Tesla’s EVs aren’t the cheapest cars around, you get plenty of bang for your buck.
-They have innovative designs, the best-possible safety rating, and the farthest range currently available for EVs.
+While Tesla’s EVs aren’t the cheapest cars around, they offer plenty of bang for buck.
+They have innovative designs, the best-possible safety rating, and the longest ranges currently available for EVs.

 You will also benefit from lower operating costs, especially due to the lower cost of charging an EV when compared to fuel costs for gas vehicles.
 Whether you choose to buy a Tesla now, later, or buy an electric vehicle from a rival car-maker, it's clear that EVs are the future.